 The marketing strategy of Hermes can be defined as a comprehensive approach designed to help establish a sustainable competitive advantage enjoyed by the brand.
-This is also an addition to its offerings that enhances its corporate image, build loyalty among consumers, and advance financial performance.
+This is also an addition to its offerings that enhances its corporate image, builds loyalty among consumers, and advances financial performance.

 Sponsorships Activity of Hermes